Hans Vanaken: International career

-Vanaken made his debut for the Belgium national football team on 7 September 2018, replacing Eden Hazard in a 4–0 victory against Scotland at Hampden Park.
+Vanaken made his debut for the Belgium national team on 7 September 2018, replacing Eden Hazard in a 4–0 victory against Scotland at Hampden Park.

 He scored his first two goals for Belgium on 30 March 2021, coming in an 8–0 win over Belarus in qualifying for the 2022 FIFA World Cup.

 On 17 May 2021, Vanaken was one of two Belgium-based players to be selected for the final 26-man squad for the UEFA Euro 2020, along with club teammate Simon Mignolet.